 The issuance of protective passes to citizens of a receiving state is not a normal practice of diplomats.
 Indeed, there is little evidence in the literature that such passes had ever been used before.
 The idea that the passes were Wallenberg’s idea can be refuted by evidence that similar documents had been used previously by other members of the Swedish legation in Hungary, as well as by other neutral embassies.
 The issuance of emergency passports is, and was at the time, a recognised diplomatic or, more specifically, a consular practice.
 However, the norm is that such passports should only be given to nationals.
 During the early part of 1944, members of the Swedish legation had been issuing emergency passports to Swedes and to nationals of other states who could evidence close ties with Sweden.
 It was generally accepted that these passports protected the holder from interference by both Hungarian and German officials.
 However, the availability of emergency passports was limited and they could not be produced quickly enough to satisfy the demand, especially from those whose ties to Sweden were more limited.
 Indeed, the vast majority of Hungarian Jews were not entitled to such assistance.
 Nevertheless, the Swedes, and other neutral diplomats, developed other, less official, documents, known as Schutzpass, which were nonetheless effective to a greater or lesser extent.
 Although Wallenberg was not the first to use such documents, he made considerable effort to make ‘his’ Schutzpass as official looking as possible by including on them significant ‘bureaucratic’ detail.
 Although described by one writer as ‘a brash bluff’ these documents were effective.
 According to the Jewish Virtual Library, Wallenberg ultimately negotiated permission to issue 4,500 passes but it estimates that he eventually issued three times that number.

 Wallenberg’s use of safe houses is also worthy of particular comment.
 During his time in Budapest, Wallenberg increasingly eschewed use of the premises of the Swedish mission in favour of working directly in the city with a view initially of alleviating the conditions in which Jews were being held.
 As Bierman puts it ‘Wallenberg was ... setting up hospitals, nurseries, and soup kitchens throughout the city, buying food, medicine and clothing with the unlimited funds available to him’.
 Funds for these endeavours were being provided by the WRB and the American-Jewish Joint Distribution Committee.
 It is interesting that Wallenberg was effectively coordinating all of the other neutral embassies in Budapest in carrying out similar endeavours, setting up a ‘joint commission of heads of mission with the papal nuncio’.
 Perhaps most importantly, Wallenberg encouraged the creation of safe-houses.
 Relying on the perceived “exterritoriality” of diplomatic premises, Wallenberg ensured that each of the houses flew a Swedish flag at its door and proclaimed them to be Swedish territory.
 The so-called Swedish houses alone accommodated up to 15,000 Jews.
-Other embassies followed suit and effectively created an international ghetto which ‘consisted of Swedish, Swiss and Red Cross “protected houses”’ and which ultimately housed 35,000 Jewish holders of foreign ‘passports’
+Other embassies followed suit and effectively created an international ghetto which ‘consisted of Swedish, Swiss and Red Cross “protected houses”’ and which ultimately housed 35,000 Jewish holders of foreign ‘passports’.